evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 ##### If your network connection keeps flapping on your device connecting to your Pwnagotchi:
 * Check if `usb0` (or equivalent) device is being controlled by NetworkManager.
 * You can check this via `nmcli dev status`.
+* If you are having trouble connecting to your Pi via USB, be sure you are using a microUSB cord that is capable of data transfer